Who is this tutorial for?

 In a new tab, find the page on your supplier site with the products you are interested in.

-2. Login to Browse AI and click on "+ Create New Task".
+2. Login to Browse AI and click on "+ Build New Robot".

 3. Click on "Extract Structured Data"